 Restaurants, shops, and palm trees line Tarija’s main plaza.
 When in Tarija, do as the locals do—grab a pastry while shopping for local handicrafts or simply enjoy the scenery and Mediterranean climate.
 Tour Casa Dorada or The Gilded House dating back to 1930.
 On the weekend, visit surrounding wineries in El Valle de la Concepción and sample the popular local spirit, singani, produced exclusively in this region.

 Accommodation & Homestay

 Participants stay with homestay families, chosen and screened by the CFHI Local Coordinator.
 Homestay families live in middle class neighborhoods in close proximity to one another in the center of town.
 There are many shops, restaurants and cafes in the area.
-In some cases CFHI participants may be housed with others in the same homestay, but will have their own room.
+In some cases CFHI participants may be housed with others in the same homestay, but participants will always have their own bed.